Frequently Asked Questions

 Why was hledger created ?

-• to provide a more usable, robust, documented, cross-platform-installable version of the Ledger accounting tool for users
+• Provide a more usable, robust, documented, cross-platform-installable version of Ledger.

-• to provide a more maintainable and hackable version of Ledger for developers
+• Provide a more maintainable and hackable version of Ledger for developers.

-• to provide a useful library and toolbox for finance-minded haskell programmers
+• Provide a useful library and toolbox for finance-minded Haskell programmers.

-• to explore the suitability of Haskell for such applications
+• Explore the suitability of Haskell for such applications.

-• to experiment with building a successful time-and-money-solvent project in a thriving ecosystem of financial software projects
+• Attempt to build a successful, solvent, self-supporting project in a thriving ecosystem of financial software projects.

 What is the hledger project's current mission and plans ?